South Korea's Dairy Industry: An In-depth Analysis

 Milk Production and Processing

-Each year, South Korea produces about 2.1 million metric tons of milk, with approximately 1.9 million metric tons processed into various dairy products.
+Each year, South Korea produces about 2.1 million metric tons of milk, with around 1.9 million metric tons processed into various dairy products.
 Key production volumes include:

 Key Dairy Enterprises